- Search The Registry

 Black towns in the United States are featured on this date’s Registry.
 All Black settlements in the United States have a rich history.

-Circulars promoting the town as the "Promised Land" were posted throughout the South and founders hosted visits by potential settlers.
+Circulars promoting the town as the "Promised Land" were posted throughout the South, and founders hosted visits by potential settlers.
 By 1879 the town's population stood at about 700.
 After enduring a decade of harsh weather and bad crops, however, the town's residents were crushed by the 1887 announcement that the Union Pacific Railroad would bypass Nicodemus.
 In a fate shared by the majority of Black towns that failed to attract a rail line, Nicodemus soon dwindled and died.

 Founded in 1904, Boley, OK, escaped the trouble that had doomed Nicodemus.
-Railroad access and arable land helped Boley, one of at least 20 Black towns in Oklahoma, to thrive.
+Railroad access and arable land helped them, Langston, and at least 20 Black towns in Oklahoma, to thrive.
 By 1907, it had at least 1,000 residents, and twice that many farmers settled outside of town.
 In addition, Boley sang the praises of several businesses, churches, and an industrial school.
 Booker T. Washington, who played an important role in the success of another Black town, Mound Bayou, MS, saw Boley as an example of Black self-help.
 Its boom soon ended, however, as the Democratic Party gained control in Oklahoma, which achieved statehood in 1907.

 Black towns provided a nurturing environment, shielding residents from the everyday racism of white society and offering them opportunities not available in more diverse environments.